Realkayzee/celoUUPSTutorial/README.md

 }
 ```

-now that we have created a new contract with withdraw function, we need to deploy our *celoBankUpgrade.sol*.
-Create a deploy file with a name *deployUpgrade.ts* and paste the following code below
+Now that we have created a new contract with withdraw function, we need to deploy our *celoBankUpgrade.sol*.
+Create a deploy file with a name *deployUpgrade.ts* and paste the following code below:

 ```
 import { ethers} from "hardhat";